marmelab/connect-four-reboot/apps/cli/Readme.md

 ## Run

+You have two solutions to run the cli game:

+- using monorepo commands (please read connect-four-reboot/Readme.md)
+- using cli app commands:

-To run a game with a stared not empty board, you need to provide a json file to load an initial state of the game board. (please read part 'How to use it with a given json file')
+To run a game with a started not empty board, you need to provide a json file to load an initial state of the game board. (please read part 'How to use it with a given json file'):

 ```bash
 npm run dev ./src/testConfig.json